London Bridge Area Signalling Centre: Commissioning

 In 1974, the first section of the control panel in the London Bridge ASC was commissioned, with trains first being signalled from the new ASC in 1975.
 As work continued, redundant signal boxes such as the old 1923-built London Bridge signal box were closed one by one and consolidated into the new ASC at London Bridge.
 In 1975, British Transport Films produced 'Operation London Bridge', a short film about the project.
-In 1976, the Borough Market signal box was closed - with the historic signal box acquired by the National Railway Museum.
+In 1976, the Borough Market signal box was closed – with the historic signal box acquired by the National Railway Museum.
 The ASC was visited by the Duke of Edinburgh in 1976.

 By December 1978, the project had been completed, costing £23.8 million.
-Traffic bound for Charing Cross and Cannon Street was now segregated outside London Bridge, mainly at Parks Bridge Jn but occasionally in the New Cross area.
+Traffic bound for Charing Cross and Cannon Street was now segregated outside London Bridge, mainly at Parks Bridge Junction but occasionally in the New Cross area.
 The London Bridge central traffic was kept as a separate working railway from the eastern side.